web-platform-tests/rfcs/rfcs/interop_2023.md

 #### Focus areas

-These proposals are for existing web platform features with good a spec and test suite which can be used to improve interoperability.
+These proposals are for existing web platform features with good a spec and automated test suite which can be used to improve interoperability.
 Progress is measured by test results on wpt.fyi.

 The following information should be provided in a proposal: